 Lot Offered His Daughters

 Lot left the house, after locking the door behind him to prevent the mob from going in, and made a serious plea to try to turn the minds of the old and young from their wicked plan.
 He said, “I pray you, brethren, do not so wickedly” (verse 7).
 But the men would not listen to him and insisted on their evil request.

 Sadly, Lot responded “Behold now, I have two daughters which have not known man; let me, I pray you, bring them out unto you, and do ye to them as is good in your eyes: only unto these men do nothing; for therefore came they under the shadow of my roof” (verse 8).

 Feeling that no argument could alter their goals, Lot made a sad suggestion to save his visitors from shame and death.
 His belief in the serious obligation of hospitality, so greatly practiced in Eastern cultures, shows though it does not approve of his suggestion.
 The honored people in that culture believed that he who had taken a stranger under his roof was obliged to protect him even at the cost of his own life.
 The duty of hospitality is still common today, in some Near Eastern countries.
 Only to an Oriental person, possibly, would the duty of a host toward his guests seem to approve, or at least excuse, Lot’s strange behavior at this time.

-The purity of his two daughters in a city like Sodom is evidence of the great care with which Lot had raised them up, and shows that the offer was not hastly made.
-The natural concern of the ancients people to protect their woman relatives was illustrated upon one occasion by Jacob’s sons (Genesis 34).
-The fact that such a rash proposal was made at all shows that Lot had used every possible means to change the evil but without success.
-He knew full well the evil of his fellow citizens (2 Peter 2:7, 8).
+The purity of Lot’s two daughters in a city like Sodom is proof of Lot’s fatherly love and care with which he had raised them up.
+This shows that what he suggested was not carelessly given.
+The common care of Orientals to guard their women was shown in one story by Jacob’s sons toward their sister (Genesis 34).
+The fact that such a suggestion was made shows that Lot had tried every possible way to change the minds of the mob, with no success.
+He knew fully the degree of evil that filled the inhabitants of his city (2 Peter 2:7, 8).